gyledc/slides/README.md

 This will contain presentations I've done for cons/groups.

 If you're going to use anything here, please attribute the presentation to me.

+If you want me to deliver a talk, please get in touch with me via Twitter:@GyledC.

 Or if you are going to use the free images in the slides, please give credit to the creators.